Talking things through in your head may help autism

 "So this is the time, at around six or seven years old, that these teaching methods would be most helpful."

-The study, conducted by researchers at Durham, Bristol and City University London and scheduled to be published in an upcoming issue of the Development and Psychopathology journal, involved 15 adults with high-functioning autism and 16 neurotypical adults for comparison.
+The study, conducted by researchers at Durham, Bristol and City University London and published in the Development and Psychopathology journal, involved 15 adults with high-functioning autism and 16 neurotypical adults for comparison.

 The volunteers were asked to complete a test of planning ability for which typical people would normally use "thinking in words" strategies.